About John

 Alternative education

 Finally, John has been involved for decades with alternative education, particularly in the “unschooling” approach to homeschooling, and largely in connection with North Star: Self-Directed Learning for Teens.
-This journey began as a parent of his two sons, and continues to this day as Core Staff at North Star, and as a consultant for homeschooling families around the country.
+This journey began as a parent of his two sons, and continued as Core Staff at North Star.
+John has been a consultant for homeschooling families around the country.